inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 **How  did the UK begin mapping?
 How did OpenStreetMap start?**

 *OpenStreetMap* start with just a handful of volunteers who had GPS devices.
 They would go out, collect data on their GPS and make sketches of maps and take notes, and then add the data into OSM database at home.
-These initial volunteers hosted �Mapping Parties� in different towns, in which anybody could come out with them one day and go mapping.
+These initial volunteers hosted "Mapping Parties" in different towns, in which anybody could come out with them one day and go mapping.
 These parties helped expand the network of volunteers, get more people involved, and create great maps of different towns.

 **How did they create maps so thoroughly?
 What technologies did they use?**

 At the beginning, mappers only have GPS to work with, and any map  data that was freely given to the *OpenStreetMap* community.
-Later, *OSM* made a deal with *Yahoo!* To be able to use their sattelite imagery to draw maps with.
+Later, *OSM* made a deal with *Yahoo!* To be able to use their satellite imagery to draw maps with.
 More recently, Microsoft has made its imagery available to *OSM*.

 **Can we use OSM with Google Maps?**

 It is not legal to use *Google Maps* as a resource when editing *OpenStreetMap*.
 Google has not given permission for this like Microsoft has, and so it is not acceptable to use.

 **Session 2**
 ^^^^^^^^^^^^^